The surprising history behind Mother’s Day

 Mother’s Day was not introduced in the United States until 1908 when a woman named Anna Maria Jarvis organized a Mother’s Day celebration at Andrew’s Methodist Episcopal church in West Virginia to honor all mothers.
 Anna was inspired by her own mother, Ann Maria Reeves Jarvis, who founded Mothers’ Day Work Clubs in 1858 to help women learn how to better care for their children and to improve unsanitary conditions that were causing high infant mortality rates in rural West Virginia towns.
 Later, the elder Jarvis created “Mothers’ Friendship Day” in 1868 to help the Confederate and Union soldiers and their families unite in the wake of the brutal Civil War.

 After years of petitioning to have Mother’s Day added to the national calendar, Anna Jarvis’s efforts finally paid off.
-President Woodrow Wilson made Mother’s Day a national holiday on the second Sunday of May, in memory of the day Ann Maria Reeves Jarvis passed away in 1905.
-And because Jarvis intended for Mother’s Day to honor “the best mother who ever lived, yours,” she opted for a singular possessive rather than a plural possessive.
+In 1914, President Woodrow Wilson made Mother’s Day a national holiday on the second Sunday of May.
+And because Jarvis intended for Mother’s Day to honor “the best mother who ever lived, yours," she opted for a singular possessive rather than a plural possessive.
 Hence today we call this observation Mother’s Day.

 Several years later, however, Jarvis denounced the holiday, claiming it had become over-commercialized.
 She is quoted as saying, “I wanted it to be a day of sentiment, not profit.”
 In Jarvis’s view, all of the flowers, cards, and gifts cheapened the day and actually took the focus off honoring one's mother.